March Madness: How to watch the women's NCAA Tournament and what to watch for

 Who are the favorites?

-The top four betting favorites as the tournament approaches are (in order): defending champion South Carolina, UConn and crosstown rivals USC and UCLA, according to BetMGM Sportsbook.
+The top four betting favorites as the tournament arrives are (in order): defending champion South Carolina, UConn, UCLA and USC, according to BetMGM Sportsbook.

 Who is playing?

-There are 32 automatic bids that go to conference champions and they are combined with 36 at-large picks by the NCAA selection committee.
-We all find out on Selection Sunday, March 16, when bracket matchups are unveiled.
+There are 31 automatic bids that went to conference champions and they were combined with 37 at-large picks by the NCAA selection committee.
+Selection Sunday unveiled the bracket matchups.

 When are the games?